 In this paper we will analyze what environmental justice existed on the Reunion Island in the post-colonial period.
 Did a colonial environmental culture endure after the departmentalization?
 Did the scientific heritage of this colonial environmental culture continue to place a hierarchy between the profitability of the plantation system over food sovereignty of the island population?
 What environmental hygiene and food measures were implemented to establish a balance between making economic profit and feed the people?
-For this we will define the preceding environmental culture, with the support of the environmental tropical historiography, and we will focus on the comparison of new sources for the years immediately following the departmentalization.
+For this we will define the preceding environmental culture, with the support of the environmental tropical historiography.